ysdn2019/Graduates-List/graduates/oliver-gravestock.md

 ---
 path: /work/i-remember
 graduate: Oliver Gravestock
-mainimg: /assets/work/gravestock_oliver_project3_web_main.jpg
+cover: /assets/work/gravestock_oliver_project3_web_main.jpg
-thumbnailimg: /assets/gravestock_oliver_project3_web_thumbnail.jpg
+thumbnail: /assets/gravestock_oliver_project3_web_thumbnail.jpg
 title: I Remember
 groupmembers:
-fields: Print, Typography
+category: Print, Typography
 mediumdimensions: Print Poster, 11" x 17"
 description: I Remember is a lyric poster that embodies the designer’s interpretation of the music piece.
 Gravestock interpreted the lyrics as a person thinking back on a catastrophic event in which a governing force would broadcast messages that would attempt to put the population at ease.
 digitallink: https://vimeo.com/255687964